 Zero tuition debate pits PQ hero Parizeau against government

-Former Quebec premier Jacques Parizeau speaks during a Bloc Quebecois campaign stop in Longueuil, Que., Monday, April 25, 2011.
-THE CANADIAN PRESS / Graham Hughes
+In this file photo, former Quebec premier Jacques Parizeau speaks during a Bloc Quebecois campaign stop in Longueuil, Que., Monday, April 25, 2011.
+(Graham Hughes / THE CANADIAN PRESS)

 Published Tuesday, February 12, 2013 4:51PM EST

 Last Updated Wednesday, February 13, 2013 8:08AM EST

 QUEBEC--A memorable debate is shaping up over the principle of zero tuition in Quebec.

 The idea of cancelling tuition altogether is not among the options being considered by the Parti Quebecois government, as it struggles to find a university funding formula following a year of unrest.

 There's one problem: a former PQ premier, Jacques Parizeau, who is a hero to the party's rank and file, has just gone public with a forceful call for the government to consider the policy.

 He notes that free university was always the intention when, back in the 1960s, he was a provincial civil servant and the modern university network was created.